funkyFangs/keep-it-personal/README.md

 # Permissions

+This mod optionally supports [fabric-permissions-api](https://modrinth.com/mod/fabric-permissions-api) for command permissions.
 Each command can be controlled with a specific permission.
 The following table contains the full list of permissions.

 |               Permission                | Description                                                 |
 |:---------------------------------------:|:------------------------------------------------------------|